After public spat between BJP MLA, cabinet minister, party chief calls for restraint | Politics

 The MLA accused the Divisional Forest Officer (DFO) of being inactive and creating hurdles in development projects in his constituency.

 He also accused the minister of making casteist remarks against him when he approached him over the matter.
 However, Uniyal said he had asked the Chief Conservator of Forests to look into the charges levelled against the DFO and submit his report within a week.
-However, insisted on the DFO's immediate transfer.
-Uniyal alleged the MLA was angry and even tore a letter written by him.
-After meeting the state BJP president on Wednesday, the Purola MLA expressed regret over what happened on Tuesday and attributed it to ''misunderstanding on some technical points''.
+But the Purola MLA insisted on the DFO's immediate transfer.
+Uniyal alleged Lal was angry and even tore a letter written by him.
+After meeting the state BJP president on Wednesday, the MLA expressed regret over what happened on Tuesday and attributed it to ''misunderstanding on some technical points''.

 ''It was because of a misunderstanding on some technical points.
 Our common concern is development.
 We are both bound by party discipline,'' he said.